-Credit s : 4 Credits Project Unit Topics No. of Hours 1 Preparation of a Research Proposal.
-Framing of Objectives and Hypotheses.
+Credit s: 4 Credits Pro oject Unit Topics No. of Hours 1 Preparation of a Research Proposal.
+Framing of Old Hypotheses.
 Review of Literature.
-Designing of a Questionnaire.
-Classification and tabulation of Data.
-Introduction to Descriptive and Inferential Statistical tools.
+Designing of a Classification and tabulation of Data.
+Introduction to Dold Inferential Statistical tools.
 Steps in Report Writing.
-Format of the research report.
+For research report.
 Footnote and Endnote.
-Rules for Citations & References.
-Bibliography writing -APA & MLA methods.
-Use of tables and graphs in report.
-15 II The students will be required to conduct a field study on any economic issue of Uttarakhand under the supervision of the assigned teacher and will submit a report.
-The report should not be less than 30 pages in a standard format and submitted to the concerned teacher.
-90
+Rules for References.
+Bibliography writing -APA & MLA metables and graphs in report.
+Questionnaire. escriptive and Format of the Citations & 15 II The students will be required to conduct a field step economic issue of Uttarakhand under the supervision of teacher and will submit a report.
+The report should not 30 pages in a standard format and submitted to the standard format and submitted format and submitted to of the assigned ot be less than 90 teacher.